Consistent-Teacher: Towards Reducing Inconsistent Pseudo-targets in Semi-supervised Object Detection: Detection results visualization

-We further compare our \name with the baseline Mean Teacher RetinaNet by visualizing the predicted bounding boxes on \texttt{val2017} under the COCO 10\% protocol.
-In Figure~\ref{fig:compare}, we plot the predicted and ground-truth bounding boxes in Violet and Orange respectively, alongside with the false positive bboxes highlighted in Red.
+To further compare our \name with the baseline Mean Teacher RetinaNet, we visualize the predicted bounding boxes on \texttt{val2017} under the COCO 10\% protocol.
+In Figure~\ref{fig:compare}, we plot the predicted and ground-truth bounding boxes in Violet and Orange respectively, while highlighting the false positive bounding boxes in Red.